billwuqin/draft-bclp-green-terminology/draft-bclp-green-terminology.md

 : Refers to optimize energy usage in network components, devices, and across the network to provide a useful output with as little energy as possible, eliminating the energy waste.
-  Examples to improve Energy efficiency include, but not limited to, deactivation of some or all components of network nodes during low-traffic periods or adjusting speed of the interface based on network traffic load change or switching to more efficient power supplies and silicon or developing more efficient transmission or signal processing algorithms.
+  Examples to improve Energy efficiency include, but not limited to, deactivation of some or all components of network nodes during specific periods (e.g., periods with low-traffic) or adjusting interface speed of an interface based on network traffic load change or switching to more efficient power supplies and silicon or developing more efficient transmission or signal processing algorithms.